 The latest generation of children has grown up with smartphones, TVs, and tablets as part of their daily lives.
 But this newly digitized lifestyle has scientists now examining how it might be affecting a child’s brain or development.
 So, what are the effects of screen time for kids?

-Effects of Screen Time
+Effects of Screen Time for Kids

 It is important to know, however, that the early results are mixed and not yet conclusive.
 You may want to toss your TV—just on general principles—but, there’s a lot more work to be done before we accurately can predict how screen time affects sensitive little brains.

-Screen Time Recommendationsfor Kids
+Recommended Screen Time for Kids

 What scientists have definitely proven is that speaking with children is very nourishing to developing brains.
-So, whenever you can, watch the program with your child and use it as an opportunity to enrich the experience with a few questions and bit of discussion.
+So, whenever you can, watch the program with your child and use it as an opportunity to enrich the experience with a few questions and a bit of discussion.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.